polarfire-soc/icicle-kit-reference-design/Readme.md

 # PolarFire SoC Icicle Kit Sample Design scripts Libero v12.5

 ## Using the scripts
-1. Clone the repository - note the path to this repository can not contain any spaces
+1. Clone the repository - note the path to this repository must not contain any spaces
 2. Open Libero v12.5
 3. Open the execute script dialog (CTRL + U)
 4. Execute the script for the design required (e.g "ICICLE_KIT_eMMC.tcl") - there are no arguments